Documentation & Guide

 In this section you can control the layout and posts style for the blog/posts page of your site.
 If your site homepage displays your latest posts, then your homepage is the blog/posts page, so you can also customize your homepage here.

+Please open your customizer and navigate to Blog Page > Page Layout.
 You can select a page template for your blog page.
 There are 3 options:

 Check to show a slider of some posts at the top of the post archive.
 And more options for it will show: